-Canon 100D versus Canon 1D
+Canon 100D vs 1D

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS-1D are two digital cameras that were announced, respectively, in March 2013 and September 2001.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS-1D are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2001.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and an APS-H (1D) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 1D provides 4.1 MP.
+The 100D has a resolution of 17.9 megapixels, whereas the 1D provides 4.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (132 percent) than the Canon 100D.
 Moreover, the 1D is substantially heavier (289 percent) than the 100D.
 It is noteworthy in this context that the 1D is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (100D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the 1D can take 500 images on a single charge of its NP-E3 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 100D, there are third party battery grips available as optional accessories (see here on eBay).